-These brownies are super rich in chocolate, moist on the inside and covered with a mint glaze.
-These are DEFINITELY a crowd pleaser.
+These brownies are super rich in chocolate, moist on the inside, and covered with a mint glaze.
+These are DEFINITELY crowd-pleasers.

-The glaze is made of icing sugar, almond milk, peppermint extract and matcha tea.
-If you are not familiar with it, matcha tea is a green tea that has been grounded into a fine powder, it has a vibrant green color.
-I only used it here to bring a nice green color to the glaze, the whole mint flavor is coming from the peppermint extract.
+The glaze is made of icing sugar, almond milk, peppermint extract, and matcha tea.
+If you are not familiar with it, matcha tea is a green tea that has been grounded into a fine powder.
+It has a vibrant green color.
+I only used it here to bring a nice green color to the glaze.
+The whole mint flavor comes from the peppermint extract.

 Let me know if you try this recipe!

 - 1 and 1/2 cup almond milk

 - 1 and 1/2 cup vegan icing sugar